Alexandra Jonscher

 About

-Jonscher graduated with a Bachelor of Visual Art (Painting) (Honours) from Sydney College of the Arts in 2021 and was awarded the Zelda Steadman Young Artist Scholarship (2019).
-She has exhibited artwork in exhibitions and prizes across Australia, including Campbelltown Art Centre 'Fishers Ghost Prize: Open Category' (2022), Gosford Regional Gallery 'EMERGING' (2023), Bankstown Art Centre 'Taboo' (2022), Perth Institute of Contemporary Art 'Hatched: The National Graduate Show' (2020) and Annandale Galleries 'Soft Copies' (2022).
-She has exhibited internationally in New York on Govenors Island, the School of Visual Arts New York, and upstate New York 'Delicate Proximities' (2024).
-Jonscher has participated in art fairs including The Other Art Fair (2017) and FOUNDATIONS Art Fair on artsy.com (2024).
-She regularly shows work with DARLINGS.
+Alexandra Jonscher graduated with a Bachelor of Visual Art (First Class Honours) from Sydney College of the Arts in 2021.
+She was awarded the Zelda Steadman Young Artist Scholarship and has exhibited artwork in exhibitions and prizes across Australia, including Praxis Artspace, Campbelltown Art Centre, Gosford Regional Gallery, Bankstown Art Centre, Perth Institute of Contemporary Art and Annandale Galleries.
+She has participated in international artist residencies in New York and was an artist-in-residence at the North Sydney Council Primrose Park Artist Studios.